Plitvice Lakes National Park Lika-senj County, Croatia Travel Guide

 A handshake is common for greetings, especially when meeting new people.
 Casual and comfortable clothing is acceptable for sightseeing, specifically in the park.

 Generally, photography is allowed throughout Plitvice Lakes National Park.
-However, drone use requires special permits and is generally prohibited for public use.
+However, drone use requires special licenses and is generally prohibited for public use.

 Croatia is generally a conservative country.
 Avoid discussions about the recent Croatian War of Independence (1991-1995) unless initiated by locals and approached with sensitivity.

 Public displays of affection, especially for LGBTQ+ couples, may attract unwanted attention outside of major urban areas.
-While improving, rural areas tend to be less openly accepting.
+While improving, rural areas are usually less openly accepting.

-Be polite, use basic Croatian phrases, and respect local customs.
+Be polite, use basic Croatian phrases, and honor local traditions.
 Be mindful of privacy when photographing and avoid sensitive topics unless initiated respectfully by locals.
 For language learning, consider Rosetta Stone.

 Plitvice Lakes National Park contains one-of-a-kind challenges for travelers with mobility limitations.